ryanofsky/bitcoin/doc/multiprocess.md

 ## Installation

+The multiprocess feature requires [Cap'n Proto](https://capnproto.org/) as an external dependency, which is available from most package managers.
+See [build-unix.md](build-unix.md) and [build-osx.md](build-osx.md) for information about installing dependencies.

+### Depends installation

-The multiprocess feature requires [Cap'n Proto](https://capnproto.org/) and [libmultiprocess](https://github.com/chaincodelabs/libmultiprocess) as dependencies.
-A simple way to get started using it without installing these dependencies manually is to use the [depends system](../depends) with the `MULTIPROCESS=1` [dependency option](../depends#dependency-options) passed to make:
+Alternately the [depends system](../depends) can be used to avoid need to install dependencies.
+A simple way to get started is to pass the `MULTIPROCESS=1` [dependency option](../depends#dependency-options) to make:

 ```
 cd <BITCOIN_SOURCE_DIRECTORY>